 The U.S. Embassy in Beijing lodged a protest over the weekend with the Chinese government, a State Department spokesman said Monday.

-The Impeccable's crew is composed primarily of civilians and the ship itself is not armed, the spokesman said.
+The Impeccable's crew members are primarily civilians, and the ship is not armed, the spokesman said.

 The 281.5-foot Impeccable is one of six surveillance ships that perform military survey operations, according to the Navy.
 It is an oceanographic ship that gathers underwater acoustic data, using sonar.